-- If you have experience in web design or programming, contact the Internet Committee. - If you wish to stand as a candidate in an election, contact the Election Committee. - Branches should liaise with local student unions or colleges and universities to arrange talks or discussions about issues most relevant to students. - If you want to help with publicity, contact your branch or the Campaigns Committee about distributing leaflets, setting up a street stall or widening distribution of the Socialist Standard, such as in newsagents.
+- If you have experience in web design or programming, contact the Internet Committee. - If you wish to stand as a candidate in an election, contact the Election Committee. - Branches should liaise with local student unions or colleges and universities to arrange talks or discussions about issues most relevant to students. - If you want to help with publicity, contact your branch or the Campaigns and Media Committee about distributing leaflets, setting up a street stall or widening distribution of the Socialist Standard, such as in newsagents.
 Or you could produce adverts for publications or online by contacting the Advertising and Enquiries Committee.

-If you are interested in public speaking, contact your branch or the Campaigns Committee about organising a talk or producing a podcast.
+If you are interested in public speaking, contact your branch or the Campaigns and Media Committee about organising a talk or the Audio Visual Committee about producing a podcast.
 Or you could put our views across at Speakers' Corner in London or at other organisations' meetings.

 - If you are interested in arranging events, then there are many options as well as talks and debates with other groups.
 Street stalls are a good way to engage with the public and sell literature; discussion groups or book groups can spark off debate on a particular theme.
-More sociable activities could include walks, visits to museums or places of historical interest, group holidays or weekends away.
+More sociable activities could include walks, visits to museums or places of historical interest.
 Members could form art groups to design posters, bags, t-shirts or badges, for example.
-Budding musicians and singers could form a band, which Head Office could host.
 Party forums or social media could be used to find others with shared interests. - If you have any other specific skills, then contact whichever committee or officer might be best to help you get involved. - If you have any new ideas of ways the party can improve how it runs or how it presents its ideas, raise them at a branch meeting and contact the relevant committee.